Artur-Sulej/excellent_migrations/README.md

 ## How It Works

 This tool analyzes code (AST) of migration files.
-You don't have to edit or include anything in your migration files, except for ocassionally adding module attribute `@safety_assured`.
+You don't have to edit or include anything in your migration files, except for occasionally adding module attribute `@safety_assured`.

 ## How to use it